How it Works

 The cannabis plant contains more than 100 different chemicals called cannabinoids.
 These active ingredients found in cannabis oil act on speciﬁc targets found in the body known as cannabinoid receptors.
 These receptors are involved in the regulation of many functions including: brain and nervous system activity, heart rate and blood pressure, digestion, inﬂammation, immune system activity, perception of pain, reproduction, wake/sleep cycle, regulation of stress and emotional state as well as many other functions.

-How much does a visit to Australian Cannabis Clinics cost?
+How much does a visit to Australian Access Clinics cost?

-Out of pocket fees for patients are $199 including the initial consultation and application to the TGA.
-Follow up consultations are currently bulk billed.
+Out of pocket fees for patients are $225 including the initial consultation and application to the TGA.
+Follow up telehealth consultations are $60 and may be bulk billed for patients who have attended our clinic in person.

 How much does medical cannabis cost?